 Jim is currently crowdfunding his new film, Library Hours—a “love story about books and bondage,” co-starring up-and-comer Kat Scott and alternative/fetish model, Cam Damage.
 Check it out his campaign on Seed&Spark!

-I work in the legal industry by day, and devote most of my remaining waking hours to film-related endeavors; if not developing my own projects, then collaborating with others on theirs, or helping curate festival programs and similar film showcases.
-I’m also regularly consuming all manner of narrative (and some experimental) content, trying to stay abreast of stylistic and storytelling trends, as well as industry trends related to how media is both delivered and consumed.
-I also travel a fair amount to Los Angeles and New York for related business and networking purposes, though I’m pretty content still calling Chicago my home.
+I work in the legal industry by day, and devote most of my remaining waking hours to film-related endeavors; if not developing my own projects, then collaborating with others on theirs or helping curate festival programs and similar film showcases.
+I’m also regularly consuming all manner of narrative (and some experimental) content, trying to stay abreast of stylistic trends, storytelling trends, and industry trends related to how media is both delivered and consumed.
+Moreover, I travel a fair amount to Los Angeles and New York for related business and networking purposes, though I’m pretty content still calling Chicago my home.

 While earning my Bachelor of Science, I dabbled in a few majors including creative writing, photography, and eventually graphic design.
 Though it was a roundabout path—and took my staying an additional semester to earn said degree—it was a really formative time for my development as a visual artist, image-maker and storyteller.

-Don’t tame or tone down your vision for your audience, or cater to what you think they want.
+Don’t tame or tone down your vision for your audience or cater to what you think they want.
 The viewer doesn’t know what they want, enjoy, or prefer until you show them.
 Nothing is too strange or “out there.”
 If you have a vision, go with it; be confident in it and proud of it.
 Defend it, but be humble and receptive to constructive criticism, because everything is always a work in progress, including artistic intent.
-I think that being a good listener is the key to knowing exactly when to staunchly defend your viewpoint, and when to learn/evolve/get better.
+I think that being a good listener is the key to knowing exactly when to staunchly defend your viewpoint, and when to learn, evolve, and get better.